Link to PDF

-All players must be registered, fully paid, and a
+players must be registered, fully paid, and a non-restricted member of

-card on league nights.
-If a challenge is made regarding the
+If a challenge is made regarding the legality of a player, the

-card, the

-match will be played under protest until the card is
+match will be played under protest until the player can be verified by

-any change to the roster, a minimum of three Board members must
+require any change to the roster, the division’s

 approve the new player prior to any league participation.